endometriosis

 Although the exact cause of endometriosis is not certain, possible explanations include:

 • Retrograde menstruation.
-In retrograde menstruation, menstrual blood containing endometrial cells flows back through the fallopian tubes and into the pelvic cavity instead of out of the body.
+In retrograde menstruation, menstrual blood containing endometrial cells flows back through the fallopian tubes and into the pelvic cavity instead of out of your body.
 These displaced endometrial cells stick to the pelvic walls and surfaces of pelvic organs, where they grow and continue to thicken and bleed over the course of each menstrual cycle.

 • Transformation of peritoneal cells.
-In what’s known as the “induction theory,” experts propose that hormones or immune factors promote transformation of peritoneal cells — cells that line the inner side of your abdomen — into endometrial cells.
+In what’s known as the “induction theory”, experts propose that hormones or immune factors promote transformation of peritoneal cells — cells that line the inner side of your abdomen — into endometrial cells.

 • Surgical scar implantation.
 After a surgery, such as a hysterectomy or C-section, endometrial cells may attach to a surgical incision.